HewlettPackard/galadriel/CONTRIBUTING.md

 ## After your pull request is submitted

 Pull requests are approved according to the process described in our [governance policies](/GOVERNANCE.md).
-At least two other contributors must approve the pull request.
+At least one maintainer must approve the pull request.

 Once your pull request is submitted, it's your responsibility to: